• Home

 • Stay physically active – Find an activity you can do several times a week like walking, swimming, or biking.
 Avoid sitting on your duff for too long and move throughout the day.

-• Eat a low fat and low sodium diet – I always recommend eating “real food” as opposed to anything packaged or processed, with an emphasis on vegetables.
+• Eat a low-fat and low-sodium diet – I always recommend eating “real food” as opposed to anything packaged or processed, with an emphasis on vegetables.
 “Real food” has no ingredient list because nothing else has been added to it.
-You can eat “healthy fats” in moderation like olive oil, avocado, and Omega 3 rich fish, because they’re healthy for your heart.
+You can eat “healthy fats” in moderation like extra virgin olive oil, avocado, and Omega 3-rich fish because they’re healthy for your heart.
 Hibiscus tea is also excellent for reducing blood pressure.

-• Cut back on cigarettes and alcohol – If you don’t smoke, don’t start.
+• Stop smoking and go easy on drinking alcohol – If you don’t smoke, don’t start.
 If you do, the sooner you quit, the better.
+Moderate drinking can lower blood pressure but heavy drinking is hazardous to your health.

 • Reduce stress – As we all know, stress causes your blood pressure to soar.
 Do what you can to reduce it.
 That may mean watching less of the TV news.
 Yoga, meditation, Tai Chi, massage, and a relaxing bath will all help.